AndyObtiva/glimmer-dsl-opal/README.md

 #### Hello, World!

-Add the following Glimmer code to `app/assets/javascripts/application.rb`
+Add the following require statement to `app/assets/javascripts/application.rb`

 ```ruby
 require 'samples/hello/hello_world'
 ```

-Or add the code directly if you prefer to play around with it:
+Or add the Glimmer code directly if you prefer to play around with it:

 ```ruby
 include Glimmer